chrigu/go-gpmf/README.md

 - Export of binary GPMF file
 - Export of telemetry data as JSON

+The files in memory will be completely handeld in JS-land.
+This helps to processes files > 2GB.
+This is achieved by a shim [io.ReadSeeker](https://github.com/chrigu/go-gpmf/blob/main/wasm/source.go) that provides the reader for the parser.
+This reader calls a JS ([getBuf](https://github.com/chrigu/trailtrace/blob/main/public/worker_wasm.js)) function that provides the parser with just the data it needs for processing.

 See https://github.com/chrigu/trailtrace for a complete example.

 #### Binary GPMF file